ras44/blog/content/post/2019-08-04-calculating-always-valid-p-values-in-r.markdown

 [^1]: For an even simpler approach, see what [Etsy does](https://codeascraft.com/2018/10/03/how-etsy-handles-peeking-in-a-b-testing/).

-In section 5 of the paper the authors propose their method for calculating always-valid p-values: the minimal sequential ratio probability test (mSPRT), first introduced by Robbins (1970).
+In section 5 of the paper the authors propose their method for calculating always-valid p-values: the mixture sequential ratio probability test (mSPRT), first introduced by Robbins (1970).
 To keep this post brief, we will not do the paper's theoretical foundations justice.
 Instead we will focus on the most important equations, which we will use to produce always valid p-values in our R-code.
 For those uninterested in the math, feel free to skip ahead.

 The paper makes some basic assumptions on the data and its functional form: it is real valued and drawn from a single-parameter exponential family where tests are of the parameter `\(\theta\)`.
 The mSPRT is parametrized by a mixing distribution `\(H\)` over `\(\Theta\)`, an open interval that contains all `\(\theta\)`.
 Given an observed sample average `\(s_n\)` at time `\(n\)`, the mixture likelihood ratio of `\(\theta\)` against `\(\theta_0\)` with respect to H is defined as: